varnishcache/varnish-cache/doc/sphinx/reference/vsm.rst

 statistics, because it is faster and much more efficient than regular files.

-"Varnish Shared Memory" or VSM, is the overall mechanism, which manages a number of allocated "chunks" inside the same shared memory file.
+"Varnish Shared Memory" or VSM, is the overall mechanism maintaining sets of shared memory files, each consisting a chunk of memory identified by a two-part name (class, ident).

-Each Chunk is just a slap of memory, which has a three-part name (class, type, ident) and a length.

 The Class indicates what type of data is stored in the chunk, for instance "Arg" for command line arguments useful for establishing an CLI connection to the varnishd, "Stat" for statistics counters (VSC) and "Log" for log records (VSL).

-The type and ident name parts are mostly used with stats counters, where they identify dynamic counters, such as:
+The ident name part is mostly used with stats counters, where they identify dynamic counters, such as:

 	SMA.Transient.c_bytes

-The size of the VSM is a parameter, but changes only take effect when the child process is restarted.

 Shared memory trickery
 ----------------------